 An Extended Lifespan

 Giant tortoises hold the distinction of being among the longest-living land vertebrates, often surpassing a century in age.
+The oldest on record lived to be 175!
 These creatures reach maturity around 20 to 25 years old.
 Typically, they engage in breeding activities during the hot season, which spans from January to May.
 Mating can take several hours, after which the female migrates to an area with dry, sandy ground to lay her eggs.
 In this secluded spot, she diligently digs a hole and lays anywhere between two to 16 eggs.
 The incubation period lasts approximately 130 days, but what transpires during the subsequent period remains a mystery known as ‘the lost years’ among conservationists.
 The young tortoises resurface when they are around five years old and reach a length of 50cm.
 At this size, they become too large for the Galápagos hawk, the only native predator, to carry them off.